Article Contents

 - Also check Online Parish Clerks Links on UKBMD, which connects to various local volunteer initiatives on collecting parish-based genealogical information.
 Sussex OPC has a simpler list of county OPC projects around England.

-- Society for One-Place Studies (international); Register of One-Place Studies (mainly UK?).
+- Society for One-Place Studies (international); One Place Studies Directory (mainly UK?).

 - Find local family history societies below or via Family History Federation (was Federation of Family History Societies).